-The Civil Service Examination examination is considered as one of the toughest exams in India .
+The Civil Service Examination examination is considered as one of the toughest exams in India.
 Every year UPSC conducts the IAS exam under prescribed Syllabus.
-Having a clear idea of the UPSC syllabus 2018 and proper methodology of study will help aspirants to tackle the dream of clearing Civil Service Examination.
-Here is the list of syllabus as per UPSC.
+Having a clear idea of the UPSC syllabus (IAS Syllabus) and proper methodology of study will help aspirants to tackle the dream of clearing Civil Service Examination.
+Here is the list of the syllabus as per UPSC.

 UPSC Syllabus for Civil Services Preliminary Exam

-Preliminary exam comprise of two papers and both are compulsory.
+Firstly, Preliminary exam comprises of two papers and both are compulsory.
 Each paper consists of 200 marks and of two hours duration.
 Both these papers are objective type and it will be in two sets [English and Hindi].

 These papers are also considered as general studies-1 and general studies-2.
 General studies paper -2 is only qualifying paper also known as CSAT, aspirants should obtain 33%of marks.

 UPSC Syllabus for Prelims General Studies Paper 1

 - Current affairs: This includes matters relating to current events, both national and international importance.

 - History: It consists of Indian national movement and history of India.

-- Geography [Indian and world] : It comprises of physical, social, economic geography.
+- Geography [Indian and world]: It comprises physical, social, economic geography.

-- Environment: Aspirants should include environment ecology, biodiversity and general issues on climatic change and general science.
+- Environment: Aspirants should include environmental ecology, biodiversity and general issues on climatic change and general science.

 - Indian polity and governance: Constitution of India, political system, Panchayati Raj, etc.